FedSecurity: Benchmarking Attacks and Defenses in Federated Learning and Federated LLMs: Implementation of Defenses

+\textbf{Krum.} Krum~\citep{krum} tolerates $f$ Byzantine clients among $n$ clients by retaining only one local model that is the most likely to be benign as the global model.
+That is, Krum selects a single model as the global model in aggregation.
+A generalization of Krum is $m$-Krum~\citep{krum} that selects $m$ client models with the $m$ lowest scores for aggregation, instead of choosing only one local model.
+This approach requires less than $\frac{n-m}{2}-1$ clients to be malicious.

-\subsection{On-aggregation Defenses}
+\subsection{On-Aggregation Defenses}

 On-aggregation defense functions modify the aggregation function to a robust version that tolerates or mitigates impacts of the potential adversarial client models.
-We take Robust Federated Aggregation (RFA) defense~\cite{rfa} as an example.
-RFA computes a geometric median of the client models in each FL iteration when aggregating client models, instead of simply averaging the client models.
+As an example, RFA (Robust Federated Aggregation)~\citep{rfa} computes a geometric median of the client models in each iteration as the aggregated model, instead of simply averaging the client models.
 RFA defense effectively mitigates the impact of poisoned client models, as the geometric median can represent the central tendency of the client models, and the median point is chosen in a way to minimize the sum of distances between that point and the other client models of the current FL iteration.
-Consider a list of $n$ client models $\mathbf{w}_1, \ldots, \mathbf{w}_n$ in an FL training round and their respective weights $\alpha_1, \ldots, \alpha_n$.
-The geometric median $\theta$ can be determined by minimizing $\sum_{i=1}^n\alpha_i||\theta-\mathbf{w}_i||$, where $||\cdot||$ denotes the Euclidean norm between $\theta$ and a local model $\mathbf{w}_i$.
-In practice, the geometric median is calculated using the Smoothed Weiszfeld Algorithm~\cite{rfa}.
+In practice, the geometric median is calculated using the Smoothed Weiszfeld Algorithm~\citep{rfa}.